 Who Decides How Loss Factor is Calculated?

-Loss factor, sometimes also called load factor or core factor, can already seem complicated.
-Now consider that it is not calculated the same way in every case.
-Depending on where you are in the United States, a different authority defines what constitutes RSF, USF, and loss factor.
-The two organizations most pertinent to this discussion are the Business Owners and Managers Association (BOMA) and the Real Estate Board of New York (REBNY).
+Calculating loss factor may seem relatively straightforward.
+However, consider that it is not calculated the same way in every case.
+It can vary depending on who measures it; sometimes a landlord will re-measure the square footage of a property to see if they can squeeze in more square feet—increasing the perceived value of their product.
+Also, depending on where you are in the United States, a different authority defines what constitutes RSF, USF, and loss factor.
+The two organizations most pertinent to the loss factor discussion are the Business Owners and Managers Association (BOMA) and the Real Estate Board of New York (REBNY).

-- BOMA.
-Founded in 1907, BOMA’s “mission is to advance a vibrant commercial real estate industry through advocacy, influence, and knowledge,” according to the website.
-The majority of United States landlords use BOMA standards to calculate commercial property square footage and thus loss factor percentages.
+- BOMA: Founded in 1907, BOMA’s “mission is to advance a vibrant commercial real estate industry through advocacy, influence, and knowledge,” according to the website.
+Landlords operating in most parts of the United States use BOMA standards to calculate commercial property square footage and thus loss factor percentages.

-- REBNY.
-When REBNY was established in 1896, it became the state’s first real estate trade association.
+- REBNY: When REBNY was established in 1896, it became the state’s first real estate trade association.
 According to the organization’s website, its goals include “expanding New York’s economy, encouraging the development and renovation of commercial and residential property, enhancing the city’s appeal to investors and residents and facilitating property management.”
-Most relevant to our discussion is that NYC landlords calculate commercial real estate square footage and thus loss factor using REBNY standards.
+New York City landlords use REBNY standards to calculate commercial real estate square footage and thus loss factor.

 So what’s the difference in the way BOMA and REBNY calculate USF, RSF, and loss factor?
-The first main difference is that BOMA dictates that space measurements are taken from the centerline of the window, while REBNY standards say space measurements are taken from the exterior of the building.
+The first main difference is that BOMA dictates that space measurements are taken from the centerline of the window, while REBNY standards state that space measurements are taken from the exterior of the building.
 Also, REBNY considers more spaces as USF than BOMA does.
-See the following HLW International graphics for details:
+Examine the following two HLW International graphics for details:

 How to Reduce the Effects of Loss Factor

 Loss factor is ubiquitous in commercial real estate.
-“I think it has become the norm for a quote [from the landlord] for retail square footage to have some loss factor,” said Robin Abrams, a retail broker for the commercial firm Lansco.
-“There is no absolute standard anymore.”
 It’s an important issue for not only landlords and real estate brokers but also tenants.
-“Increasingly, top management teams realize that occupancy costs can no longer be ignored or passed on to lower level managers,” Mahlon Apgar, IV writes for Harvard Business Review.
+“Increasingly, top management teams realize that occupancy costs can no longer be ignored or passed on to lower-level managers,” Mahlon Apgar, IV writes for Harvard Business Review.
 “Organizations as diverse as Shearson, AT&T, Dun & Bradstreet, and USF&G have set up formal occupancy cost reduction programs.”

-- Recognize that average loss factor can change based on location property style: If you’re looking at the loss factor for any given building and wondering how it measures up to similar spaces, remember that lots of factors are at play.
-First, average loss factor varies based on location.
+- Recognize that average loss factor can change based on location and property style: If you’re looking at the loss factor for any given building and wondering how it measures up to similar spaces, remember that lots of factors are at play.
+First, the average loss factor varies based on location.
 For example, New York City tenants will see loss factors averaging 27%, while their New Jersey suburban neighbors might enjoy loss factors averaging only 18%.
-Second, property style makes a difference.
-Obviously, buildings with big, open lobbies and lots of stairwells, bathrooms, and shared spaces are going to have higher loss factors.

 - Comparison shop: Two commercial buildings in the same area that appear to be about the same size might have two entirely different RSF’s and loss factors.
 It’s important to look at multiple spaces and ask a lot of questions to make sure you get what you pay for.

-- Focus on total cost: Most of the time, commercial real estate prices are presented as “per square foot” costs.
+- Ask for the total monthly rental cost: Most of the time, commercial real estate prices are presented as “per square foot” costs.
 Ask for or calculate the total monthly rental cost and weigh your options that way instead to avoid surprise extra charges associated with previously unrecognized useless space.

 - Ask for the RSF to be specified in the lease: Now that you’ve seen building size isn’t exactly universal and objective, you should ensure the agreed-upon square footage is explicitly stated in your contract.